 In conclusion

-There’s also a middle ground between saving and investing, where short-term bond funds and US Treasury bills fit.
-You generally earn more than on insured accounts, but the market values of these investments fluctuate as interest rates change.
+For those looking for a balance between saving and investing, short-term bond funds and US Treasury bills offer a middle ground.
+They typically provide higher returns than insured accounts, but their market values can fluctuate with changes in interest rates.

 Wishing you a great week!